 Here, IRS ruled that contingent environmental liabilities of a transferor assumed in a section 351 transfer of a business resulted in deductions to the transferee as the payments were made.
 IRS believes this ad hoc "step-in-the-shoes" favorable treatment is limited to situations where the assets transferred and the liabilities assumed involved a transfer of a full business, and where there was a business purpose for the transfer.
-The IRS concern was with transfers of contingent liabilities to a corporation and a sale of the stock of the corporation, with a resulting duplicated loss.
-FSA 199905008 (Oct.
-29, 1998), reconsidered by FSA 199929015 (Apr.
-20, 1999); TAM 200006014 (Oct.
-22, 1999).
-More recently, IRS issued Notice 2001-17 as published guidance on this problem, and followed up with FSA 200122022 (June 1, 2001), FSA 200121013 (May 25, 2001), FSA 200134008 (Aug.
-24, 2001) and CCA 200117039 (Apr.
-27, 2001).
-In 2001, this treatment was definitively eliminated by enactment of new section 358(h).
-See part X.A.3., above.

-4. Section 351 Exchanges - Scope and Meaning of Step-in-the-Shoes Treatment a.
-General
+4. Section 351 Exchanges - Scope and Meaning of Step-in-the-Shoes Treatment

 In a section 351 exchange, when the transferee corporation assumes a contingent liability of the transferor and later pays the liability, there could be various tax impacts.
 Either the transferor or the transferee could be entitled to the deduction (or capital item).
-The transferor's basis in the stock of the transferee corporation also could be affected.
 At the time the transferor pays the assumed contingent liability, the all-events and economic performance tests are met.
 At that point, the possible permutations of deduction and/or capitalization for the transferor and the transferee are as follows:

 - Transferor gets no deduction (with no gain recognition except under section 357(b) or (c)); transferee gets the deduction, either because the expenditure is treated as a transferee expense (not as an assumed liability), or because there is an assumed liability, but the transferee steps into the transferor's shoes under Rev. Rul.
-95-74, (see part X.C.3.b., above). - Transferor gets the deduction (with no gain recognition except under section 357(b) or (c)); transferee gets no deduction and no asset basis step-up, except to the extent of the transferor's gain recognition, if any. - Transferor gets no deduction (with no gain recognition except under section 357(b) or (c)); transferee gets no deduction and no asset basis step-up (Holdcroft Transportation Co., supra).
+95-74 (see part X.C.3.b., above). - Transferor gets the deduction (with no gain recognition except under section 357(b) or (c)); transferee gets no deduction and no asset basis step-up, except to the extent of the transferor's gain recognition, if any. - Transferor gets no deduction (with no gain recognition except under section 357(b) or (c)); transferee gets no deduction and no asset basis step-up (Holdcroft Transportation Co., supra).